Important Note: Please consult our reference room staff regarding collections access and scheduling a visit.

 Library Catalog Guest Access

-Established in 1846 by civic leaders and philanthropists, the Mercantile exists today as a vibrant community, cultural asset.
-It is the oldest library west of the Mississippi and the grandparent of all cultural institutions in St. Louis
+Established in 1846 by civic leaders and philanthropists, the Mercantile exists today as a vibrant community and cultural asset.
+It is the oldest library west of the Mississippi and the grandparent of all cultural institutions in St. Louis.

 Collecting Mission: The task of the Mercantile Library as a research library is to make its collections, which have come to concentrate on Western Expansion and the history, development, and growth of the St. Louis region and of the American rail and river transportation experiences, available to the widest number of local and national users.

 Scope of Collections: The Mercantile Library possesses broad primary and secondary research collections of material related to various American studies subjects.
-Some subjects-particularly Western Americana, have been collected in extensive depth.
-The collection also contains broadly developed subjects related to the general humanities-especially history, world travel, and exploration-the social sciences, and the history of the natural sciences and the history of technology
+Some subjects, particularly Western Americana, have been collected in extensive depth.
+The collection also contains broadly developed subjects related to the general humanities, including history, world travel, and exploration, the social sciences, and the history of the natural sciences and technology

-• by the Core general collections outlined above, access to numerous on-line bibliographic resources and microfilmed materials.
+• The reference collection contains approximately 2,000 volumes of general, local, and historical materials, and is supported by the Core general collections and numerous online bibliographic resources and microfilmed materials.

-• Special library collections include various research collections including original manuscript sources, the archives of the Mercantile Library, the clipping and photo files (morgue) of the St. Louis Globe Democrat, historical newspapers, and rare book and art collections.
+• Special library collections, including original manuscript sources, the archives of the Mercantile Library, the clipping and photo files (morgue) of the St. Louis Globe Democrat, historical newspapers, and rare book and art collections.

 Formats: